arambazamba/ms-600/Demos/01-Identity/01-Basics/01-account-types/readme.md

 ### 2. Create a single organization ASP.NET core web application

-> [!NOTE]
-> The instructions below assume you are using .NET 5.
-They were last tested using v5.0.202 of the .NET 5 SDK.
+>Note: The instructions below assume you are using .NET 6.
+They were last tested using v5.0.202 of the .NET 6 SDK.

 Open your command prompt, navigate to a directory where you want to save your work, create a new folder, and change directory into that folder.